 The lowdown: When is porn not porn?
 When it’s in the anarchic hands of comedian and sometime South Park contributor Vernon Chatman.
 After discovering “deep in the greasiest creases of the internet” porn producers who film punters’ scripts for their “greedily lapping eyes only”, Chatman attempted to make a comic prank feature film.
 Four different smut companies received four scripts they had to film verbatim that when put together form a metaphysical end-of-times grot epic.
 Or as the opening crawl would have it, an “8 part prepocalyptic triptych in D-Minor” designed to push “the sensual limits of the Flesh Psyche”.
 Strange, but unforgettable.

 The full verdict: It is Art or is it Exploitation?
-Is it possible to exploit porn actresses whose day job is perform eye-watering acts of sexual congress by having them spout such dialogue as “Rape the shame from my balls”, wash in the water-like blood of angels and birth 12oz steaks?
+Is it possible to exploit porn actresses whose day job is to perform eye-watering acts of sexual congress by having them utter such dialogue as “Rape the shame from my balls”, wash in the water-like blood of angels and birth 12oz steaks?

-The answer is probably, no, not really.
+The answer is no, not really.
 But, it would be fascinating to hear what they made of the bizarre scripts that play like a compendium of fetish hang-ups and theological questioning.

 But, those greasy creases of the internet frequently seal shut and even the most incriminating of Google searches come up empty.